kernelim/gitomail/doc/index.md

 ## Automatic recipients and code maintainership

-Of course, it is not enough to formatt the emails.
+Of course, it is not enough to format the emails.
 We would also like to designate their recipients, preferrably in an automated way.

-Inspired by a very wonderful script in the Linux kernel source tree named [get_maintainers.pl](https://github.com/torvalds/linux/blob/master/scripts/get_maintainer.pl), Gitomail supports its own `Maintainers` file format, which can specify rules to match people to certain files or directories.
+Inspired by a very wonderful script in the Linux kernel source tree named [get_maintainers.pl](https://github.com/torvalds/linux/blob/master/scripts/get_maintainer.pl), Gitomail supports its own [Maintainers file format](maintainers-spec.md), which can specify rules to match people to certain files or directories.

 ```python
 maintainer dan file.*